Gigha: Gaelic

+In the 1990s it was reported that many of the island's residents spoke Gaelic, although the numbers have declined significantly in recent years.

 Gigha has historically been a very strong Gaelic speaking area.
-Both in the 1901 and 1921 census, the island was reported to be over 75% Gaelic speaking.
-By 1971, it had dropped to the 25–49.9% range.
+In both the 1901 and 1921 censuses, the island was reported to be over 75% Gaelic speaking.
+By 1971, the proportion had dropped to the 25–49.9% range.
 In the 2001 census, the percentage of Gaelic speakers had dropped to 14%.

-Gigha Gaelic was studied extensively by N.M.
-Holmer in the 1930s, who noted features such as its weak svarabhakti.
+In the 1930s, Gigha Gaelic was studied extensively by N.M.
+Holmer, who noted features such as its weak svarabhakti.

 In 2008, Henri Macaulay of Gigha Gallery received funding from the Gaelic development body, Bord na Gàidhlig, to run a series of Gaelic-learning weekends on the island as a combined cultural-revival and tourism-development initiative.
-Conversation and music form the backbone of the weekends.

-They run through the winter months.
+Conversation and music formed the backbone of the weekends.
+They ran through the winter months.